 “On her back hill, Wilma had looked in July for the right tree to cut in December.
 Her Christmas began when she went for the one she had chosen and brought it home to her parlor.
 But before she wrapped the green branches with lights, she thought of people who had no back hill.
 Where would they find such a fine tree?”

-In Mary Lyn Ray’s charming picture book Christmas Farms, sweet Wilma is a flower gardener who is ready to try something new for next year.
+In Mary Lyn Ray’s charming picture book Christmas Farm, sweet Wilma is a flower gardener who is ready to try something new for next year.
 But, she just isn’t sure what.
 Wilma has the perfect back hill where lovely old trees have grown for years.
 Every year she picks the most lovely Christmas tree from that back hill.
 This year, however, Wilma realizes that she has the land and the time to expand that back hill and grow Christmas trees for many people.
 All she needs is some patience and a little help.

 “So Wilma ordered sixty-two dozen small starts of balsam for spring.
 She was pretty good at counting by dozens.
 When she made doughnuts on Saturday mornings, she always made a dozen.
 But sixty-two dozen was a lot of trees.
 She would need help setting them out.
 She would need Parker.”